 Typical points of interest for VGS are the rising and falling edges of the PWM signal to ensure voltage overshoot does not break the FET’s gate.
 Zoom in to the rising edge of one pulse using the magnifying glass button in the top right, or enable rubber-band zoom by pressing ‘R’.
 You can also use the mouse wheel scroll to vary the time divisions and ctrl+scroll to vary voltage divisions.

 Once focused on the waveform of interest, we can measure the voltage overshoot using the draggable cursors from the bottom left cursor button.
 Drag up from the button for voltage cursors and drag right for time cursors.
 There can be up to 8 total cursors on screen at once and each of them contains additional functionality like tracking max/min or being set as reference.
-To access the smart cursor menu, right click on the number pill in the Oscilloscope screen.
+To access the smart cursor menu, right-click on the number pill on the Oscilloscope screen.
 You can see that the grey time-axis cursors are measuring the turn-on time of the FET with the leftmost one being set as a reference.
 This tells us our FET has a turn-on time of about 25.5µs.

 You can also use the automatic measurements in the ‘Measurement’ tab located in the settings drawer on the right side of the screen.
 Click on the measurement to change its type, channel, or to set a difference channel measurement.